DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 DePaul Performance Insights

 - The Blue Demons are outscoring opponents by 9.8 points per game with a +157 scoring differential overall.
-They put up 77.4 points per game (49th in college basketball) and allow 67.6 per outing (261st in college basketball).
+They put up 77.4 points per game (49th in college basketball) and give up 67.6 per contest (261st in college basketball).

-- In conference action, DePaul puts up fewer points per contest (67.7) than its overall average (77.4).
+- Offensively, DePaul is scoring 67.7 points per game this season in conference contests.
+As a comparison, its overall average (77.4 points per game) is 9.7 PPG higher.

-- The Blue Demons average 80.9 points per game when playing at home, compared to 71.3 points per game in road games, a difference of 9.6 points per contest.
+- The Blue Demons are posting 80.9 points per game at home.
+In away games, they are averaging 71.3 points per contest.

-- Defensively, DePaul has played better at home this season, surrendering 64.7 points per game, compared to 70.8 on the road.
+- DePaul is ceding 64.7 points per game this season at home, which is 6.1 fewer points than it is allowing when playing on the road (70.8).

-- In their last 10 games, the Blue Demons have been racking up 76.3 points per game, an average that's slightly lower than the 77.4 they've scored over the course of the 2023-24 season.
+- The Blue Demons' offense has been less effective over their last 10 games, putting up 76.3 points a contest compared to the 77.4 they've averaged this year.

 Creighton Performance Insights

-- The Bluejays outscore opponents by 8.9 points per game (posting 73.1 points per game, 87th in college basketball, and conceding 64.2 per contest, 184th in college basketball) and have a +116 scoring differential.
+- The Bluejays have a +116 scoring differential, topping opponents by 8.9 points per game.
+They're putting up 73.1 points per game, 87th in college basketball, and are giving up 64.2 per contest to rank 184th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.